andfanilo/hdp-tutorial/docs/td1.md

     - [x] Run MapReduce jobs on data in HDFS
     - [x] Run Pig jobs on data in HDFS
     - [x] Run Hive jobs on data in HDFS

+In the next tutorial, we will build our own ETL-like solution in Big Data.
+We will have a look at ingesting unstructured data live to HDFS, extracting and structuring the important information into a Hive table, and build simple graphs.